[Feature] The other crisis: Locusts imperil millions in Africa

 The wind normally brought what she called "immigrant locusts" from the 'Empty Quarter', a swathe of desert in the Arabian Peninsula, where they first hatch, via Oman and Yemen, over the Red Sea, and to Ethiopia and Somalia, each year.

-But for the first time in 70 years, it has brought them in vast numbers as far afield as northern Kenya, where they have started to breed locally, Limbe said.
+But for the first time in 70 years, it has brought them in vast numbers as far as northern Kenya, where they have started to breed locally, Limbe said.

 "This is the first time we are seeing it on this magnitude," she said.